Luiz-junior/fluyo/README.md

 # fluyo-test

-## This project was created with expo and it using firebase, and styled components external dependencies
+### This project was created with expo and it using firebase, and styled components external dependencies and eslint in dev dependencies

 ### run yarn or npm install